Metrist-Software/product-docs/docs/agent-overview.md

   pretty much arbitrary delays as long as it is properly timestamped when received.

 Note that with this setup, customer-operated software is still in full control over what is sent to Metrist's
-backend: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to the CMA, the CMA acts as a filter to only send data that is clean, free of sensitive information, and expected to be sent to Metrist's backend.
+back-end: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to the CMA, the CMA acts as a filter to only send data that is clean, free of sensitive information, and expected to be sent to Metrist's back-end.

 #### IPA/CMA protocol